nix-community/google-summer-of-code/2018/projects.md

 * Localization of ~100 package descriptions.
 * Localization of ~100 NixOS options.

+## Peer-to-Peer substitutes

+In general, Linux distributions have multiple mirrors to provide backup for sources / binaries.
+Nix has a model which gives it the possibility to ask trusted remote (or signed files from untrusted sources) about the hash of the build output for one derivation (recipe), and then the binary can be downloaded from any untrusted source.
+Being able to download a binary from any source implies that we do not have to rely on mirrors for downloading the build results, and that we can use decentralized ideas, such as P2P networks.
+Another issue, inherent with this, is to ensure that we have anonymity among the persons of such network.
+Not having anonymity implies that an attacker can use such network to analyze if a server is vulnerable because it is using an outdated version of bash / openssl.

+A decentralized and anonymized P2P would help by:

+* Making popular packages/versions persistent.
+* Improve download speed, even from China (no need to "sneakernet").
+* Reduce load from cache.nixos.org .

+The goal of this project, is to create a new binary substitute based on a decentralize and anonymized P2P, such as Tribler, which serve the content of the nix store to other Nix users.

 ## Graphical and text-mode installers for NixOS

 Currently, NixOS doesn't have any automatic, fancy installer.
 The goal would be